No. 013

 One for One | Status: Available in Chicago

 Le Pigalle doesn't commit to a single use.
-At 85 × 71 cm and standard dining height, it works as a table à manger for two, a table de jeux for four, or the center table a salon arranges itself around.
+It works as a table à manger for two, a table de jeux for four, or the center table a salon arranges itself around.
 Single pedestal, no leg interference, the same octagonal geometry at top and base.
 A Parisian table de milieu in acajou and ebonized wood, c.
-1930 — the piece that did whatever the apartment required of it that evening.
+1928 — the piece that did whatever the apartment required of it that evening.

 Mahogany